The textured mirror emphasizes the symmetry of this living room. Your eye goes straight to it. Photo by homescapes-sd.com.

 Perfect Picture Wall comes with all the hanging tools you need, except a hammer.
 See the video demonstration below to learn more about this product.

 How to hang a picture

 You will need:

 Select the spot where you want to hang your picture or mirror.
-Hold it against the wall, (remember, the middle should be around 60" high) and draw a tiny pencil line along the top of the frame.
+Hold it against the wall, (the middle should be around 60" high) and draw a tiny pencil line along the top of the frame.

-The best place to hang a mirror is where it will reflect light from a window with a great view or a sparkling lighting fixture.
-This will bounce more light around a room creating the illusion of more space.
+The best place to hang a mirror is where it will reflect light from a window or a light fixture.
+This will scatter more light around a room creating the illusion of more space.

-Be careful of what the mirror reflects; you don't want to reflect something undesirable!
+Be aware of what a mirror reflects; you don't want to reflect an undesirable view.

-A mirror above a fireplace usually reflects the ceiling-- not very interesting!
-If you create an attractive arrangement on the fireplace mantle, the mirror will reflect the back of that.
-Make sure the mantle arrangement looks good on both sides.
+A mirror above a fireplace usually reflects the ceiling-- not very interesting.
+If you create an arrangement on the fireplace mantle in front of the mirror, your mirror will reflect the back of that.
+Be sure the mantle arrangement looks good on both sides.

 Mirrors can be hung alone or in wall groupings, just like artwork.
 The same rule of scale and balance for hanging artwork also applies to mirrors.